dader34/dader34/README.md

-# Danner Baumgartner's GitHub Readme
+# Readme

-### Hey there! 👋 I'm Danner Baumgartner, a individual with interests in cars 🚗, and software engineering 💻.
+### Hey there! 👋 I'm Danner.

 ## About Me
 - 🚗 **Cars:** I have a love for cars, engines, and everything automotive.

-- 💻 **Coding:** As a software engineer, I enjoy finding solutions to complex problems and seeing the awesome things that i can make with my brain and a bit of stack overflow...
+- 💻 **Coding:** As a software engineer, I enjoy finding solutions to complex problems and reverse engineering

 ## GitHub Stats